LucaDonadello/TaskTracker/README.md

-# Project Title: Idea Tracker App
+# Project Title: Task Tracker App
 ## Abstract 📝
 The Idea Tracker App is a web application designed to help users organize and manage their ideas by storing titles, descriptions, and key details in a centralized system.
 It utilizes React for the frontend and a REST API powered by Node.js and Express.js for the backend, with PostgreSQL as the database for storing user data.
 Tailwind CSS ensures a responsive, visually appealing interface, while JavaScript and HTML provide robust functionality.